 When you are packing, there are some unique items that we highly recommend you to take.
-Some of our no brainer ideas are to take a sarong for the warm weather, an outside canvas water bag to keep your water arctic and some ice-cold beers to quench your thirst while driving the hot, dusty roads!
+Some of our no brainer ideas are to take a sarong for the warm weather, an outside canvas water bag to keep your water cold and to ensure that you don’t get dehyrated, a well as padkos (fruit, snacks, sandwiches) while driving the hot, dusty roads!

 A kudu whistle is advisable to use while driving at night.
 It can be attached to the front grill of your vehicle to warn wandering animals.
-Many animals are roaming free throughout Namibia, and driving at night can be hazardous.
-All South African cars must display a ‘ZA’ Namibia, and driving at night can be hazardous.
-All South African cars must display a ‘ZA’ sticker on their vehicle upon entering Namibia.
+Many animals are roaming free throughout Namibia, and driving at night which can be attached.
+All South African cars must display a ‘ZA’ Namibia sticker on their vehicle upon entering Namibia.

 Ettienne and his family are stopping to take in the view and stock the car.

 Before leaving for Namibia, we took a CPR test which is valid for 72 hours from taking the test.
 We left the following day, heading halfway to Namibia, when we received our CPR results.
 At the border, officials checked our CPR test results, car registrations, passports, and other required documents.
 The entire process took approximately an hour and a half before they sent us on our exciting adventure.
 Once we cleared the border post at Vioolsdrift, the iconic stone desert and 27°C weather welcomed us and we were on our way.